chesterli29/jupyterlab_tensorboard/README.md

 In development mode, you will also need to remove the symlink created by `jupyter labextension develop` command.
 To find its location, you can run `jupyter labextension list` to figure out where the `labextensions` folder is located.
-Then you can remove the symlink named `jupyterlab-tensorboard` within that folder.
+Then you can remove the symlink named `jupyterlab_tensorboard` within that folder.

 ### Packaging the extension